 The more recent innovation that has now been rolled out to all locations is a menu of grab-and-go items, including fresh fruit salads, fruit parfaits, chocolate-dipped fruits, fruit smoothies, and edible fruit pops.
 The company is currently experimenting with Froyo fruit shakes at some locations.

-This franchise currently ranks #53 on Entrepreneur’s Franchise 500 list.
-Founded in 1999 and franchising since 2000, the number of locations has continued to expand over the past 10 years from 798 in 2008 to the current total of 1,245, of which six are company-owned and 97 are located outside the U.S.
+This company currently ranks #108 on Entrepreneur magazine’s Franchise 500 list, a significant slip from last year’s ranking of #53.
+Founded in 1999 and franchising since 2000, the number of locations has begun to decline slightly from a high of 1,253 in 2016 to the current total of 1,219, of which four are company-owned and 73 are located outside the U.S.